Unit 3: Advanced Topics & Disease Prevention¶

 - Bleeding risk also increases

-The benefit-risk calculation varies by individual.
-Someone with cardiovascular risk factors and no history of arrhythmia might benefit.
-Someone with atrial fibrillation might be made worse.
+So the benefit-risk calculation varies by individual.
+Someone with cardiovascular risk factors and no history of arrhythmia might benefit, while someone with atrial fibrillation might be made worse.

 Most of the positive cardiovascular trials used doses of 1 to 4 grams of EPA/DHA daily, which is far more than what most over-the-counter fish oil capsules provide.
 A standard fish oil capsule might contain only 300-500 mg of combined EPA/DHA.